Indigenous family history beyond the National Archives – Fact sheet 270

 Colonial and state government records relating to Indigenous people

 Except in the Northern Territory, the function of 'Aboriginal affairs' was administered by colonial and state governments before 1967.
-For this reason, state archives or the relevant state government department are the main sources for records relating to the administration of Aboriginal affairs before the late 1960s.
-Addresses of Australian archival institutions.
+For this reason, state archives or the relevant state government department are the main sources for records relating to the administration of Aboriginal affairs before the late 1960s (see Addresses of Australian archival institutions).

 For Victoria, Aboriginal affairs records from 1836 to 1859 are kept by the Public Record Office Victoria (PROV).
-Those from 1860 to 1972 are mostly, but not entirely, kept by the National Archives in Melbourne.
-For further details, see Fact sheet 113.
+Those from 1860 to 1972 are mostly, but not entirely, located in the Melbourne Office of the National Archives (see Aboriginal and Torres Strait Islander people).

 Where else might information be found?

-- Australian Institute of Indigenous and Torres Strait Islander Studies (AIATSIS)
+- the Australian Institute of Aboriginal and Torres Strait Islander Studies

-- National Library of Australia – for example search newspapers in Trove
+- the National Library of Australia, where you can search newspapers in Trove

-- Church archives: may include records relating to homes, missions and reserves
+- church archives which may include records relating to homes, missions and reserves

-- Trade union records, business or company records, pastoral property records, see Noel Butlin Archives Centre.
+- trade union records, business or company records, pastoral property records held at the Noel Butlin Archives Centre

 Questions to help you to think about what kinds of records to look for

 Think about how your family might have interacted with the government.
-For example, some useful questions might include:
+Some useful questions might include: